danbev/learning-ai/notes/trustification/task.md

 [vex.py](../../embeddings/python/src/vex.py).

 This example is just creating embeddings and computing the distance between them.
-It is not using a vector database.
+It does not use a vector database.
 But it could be a starting point for experimenting with this idea and vector databases have more features like filtering and such and might be worth looking into.

 By using a vector database and having the information in it we could use this in combinarion with an LLM to first query the vector database for documents relative to the query and then pass them along to an LLM as context so that a task/query agains the LLM can use that information.
-This was it would be possible for the LLM to "have knowledge" about the vulnerabilities in the vector database.
-The same concept is shown in [github-search.py](../../langchain/src/github-search.py) but in this case it uses documents from github repository as the document source.
+This way it would be possible for the LLM to "have knowledge" about the vulnerabilities in our vector database which it would not have access to otherwise.
+This concept is shown in [github-search.py](../../langchain/src/github-search.py) but in this case the example uses documents from github repository as the document source.

 What is the benefit of this?
 The motivation would be that we might then be able to extract all the dependencies of a project from whatever build system, or package information exists and provide a list of vulnerabilities for the project.

+By using a vector database it can be updated with new VEX documents as they become available.

+### Use a language model to generate a vulnerability report
+Similar to the previous suggestion, but instead of detecting vulnerabilities we could use a language model to generate a vulnerability report.
+This could be done by using a language model to generate a report based on a VEX information and other information that we have available to us in the trustification database.
+If we could collect this information and add it as context we could use an LLM to generate a report.

-### Suggestion: Measure of confidence of software projects
+### Measure of confidence of software projects
 * Recent github activity
 * Release number >= 1.0
 * Number of github stars?